yeswecan/Playerok_rewrite/AIDocs/playlist_element_action_editor_spec.md

 *   **Suggestion Menu Interaction:**
     *   **Keyboard:**
         *   `ArrowDown`/`ArrowUp`: Moves the selection cursor in the list, which is not the same as highlighted items.
 Selection wraps around all the elements of the menu.
 (Handled by `WordSuggestionExtension`).
+        *   `Enter`: Selects the currently selected item.
+            *   If the selected item is the special "Add new" item, it triggers the creation of an action using the current query text.
-        *   `Enter`: Selects the currently selected item. **This triggers an update to the `ActionEditorComponent`'s `actionsState`**.
+            *   If the selected item is a regular registered action, **this triggers an update to the `ActionEditorComponent`'s `actionsState`**.
 The component then re-renders Tiptap, replacing the text with the node.
-Closes menu and blurs editor.
+            *   Closes menu and blurs editor.
 (Signaled by `WordSuggestionExtension`, handled by `ActionEditorComponent`).
         *   `Escape`: Closes the menu without selection.
 Blurs editor.
 (Signaled by `WordSuggestionExtension`).
         *   Typing keys: since suggestion menu follows the cursor and follows the user as they type the action name, the list of highlighted words in the menu reflects the words in the `registeredActions` list that have the word the user is entering in the beginning.
+Each time user types a key, the selection cursor jumps to the first of these highlights, and the menu scrolls to show that element.
+        *   If no registered action starts with the current query, but the query is not empty, the selection cursor jumps to the special "Add new" item (if present).
-Each time user types a key, the selection cursor jumps to the first of these, and the menu scrolls to show that element.
-Moving up or down after that moves the cursor normally, so that synchronisation between highlighted elements and selection cursor only happens when the user types a symbol, other than arrow key.
+        *   Moving up or down after that moves the cursor normally, so that synchronisation between highlighted elements and selection cursor only happens when the user types a symbol, other than arrow key.
         There's no filtering in the suggestion menu, all the available options are always there.